philgentric/klik/README.md

 Q: How can I edit the configuration file?
 A: The file name is klik_properties.txt, it is located in the .klik folder in your home folder.

+Q: When I start the audio player, all (or some of) my songs are gone?
+A: You moved your music to a different folder.
+Drop that folder on the audio player drop area, the songs will be reloaded and your playlists will be updated.

 ## Dependencies